CRM – Market Implications and Trends in 2014

 Based on these forecasts and market implications, Banckle is also determined to provide customers with easy to use and intelligent customer service tools such as Banckle CRM.
 It ensures powerful management of tasks, contacts, deals, email integration and online collaboration among geographically divided teams.
 It also provides additional features such as reporting, sales analytics, pipeline management as well as customization.
 If you are not yet part of Banckle family, sign up for FREE or share your valuable feedback regarding the Banckle CRM application on our Community Forum.

-This entry was posted on Tuesday, December 3rd, 2013 at 4:17 am and is filed under Banckle.CRM, Others.
+This entry was posted on Tuesday, December 3rd, 2013 at 4:17 am and is filed under Banckle.CRM App and API, Others.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.